fusereviews/multi-review-fusion-in-context/README.md

 This is the repository of the paper "Multi-Review Fusion-in-Context".

 ## FuseReviews Benchmark
-For the FuseReviews benchmark, see [FuseReviews](https://fusereviews.github.io/)
+For the FuseReviews benchmark, see [benchmark website](https://fusereviews.github.io/).

 ## Code Coming Soon!
 We're excited to share that the code is on its way!